2019 Ukrainian presidential election: Results

-With a voter turnout of 62.8%, about 18.9 million people voted in the first round of elections on 31 March.
-Volodymyr Zelenskyy of the Servant of the People and the incumbent President Petro Poroshenko both advanced to the second round of elections on 21 April.
-In the first round, Zelenskyy earned 30% of the votes compared to Poroshenko's 16%.
+About 18.9 million people voted in the first round of elections on 31 March, a turnout of 63%.
+Volodymyr Zelenskyy of Servant of the People (who received 31% of the vote) and incumbent president Petro Poroshenko (16%) advanced to the second round on 21 April.

-Exit polls during the second round of voting predicted that Zelenskyy would win with more than 70% of the votes.
+Exit polls following the second round predicted that Zelenskyy would win with more than 70% of the vote.
 With only 3% of the votes counted, the CEC confirmed similar preliminary results.
-Poroshenko conceded the results of the election in a speech soon after the polls closed and exit-poll data was released.
-He wrote on Twitter: "We succeeded to ensure free, fair, democratic and competitive elections...
+Poroshenko conceded the election in a speech soon after polls closed and exit poll data was released.
+He wrote on Twitter that "We succeeded to ensure free, fair, democratic and competitive elections...
 I will accept the will of Ukrainian people."

-According to the CEC, preliminary results with about 99.27% of the votes counted indicates that Zelenskyy received about 73.19% of the votes to the incumbent president's 24.48%.
-The final results for both second round candidates were 73.23% and 24.46%.
+The below table shows each candidate's share of the valid vote, calculated excluding invalid votes using the results provided by the Central Election Commission:

 Reactions

 Poroshenko tweeted that "a new inexperienced Ukrainian president... could be quickly returned to Russia's orbit of influence."
 Some of Zelenskyy's critics expressed concerns over his close ties with billionaire oligarch Ihor Kolomoyskyi, doubting whether Zelenskyy would be able to stand up against the country's influential oligarchs and the Russian President Vladimir Putin.

 Several European Union nations offered their congratulations and hopes of continued partnerships in the future.
 British Foreign Secretary Jeremy Hunt said that Zelenskyy "will now truly be the Servant of the People."
 Similar sentiments were expressed by Andrzej Duda, President of Poland, Donald Tusk, the President of the European Council, and NATO Secretary General Jens Stoltenberg.
 Russia's deputy foreign minister, Grigory Karasin, stated that "The new leadership now must understand and realise the hopes of its electors" in both domestic and foreign policy.

 Canada's Prime Minister Justin Trudeau congratulated Zelenskyy and thanked the Canadians among the observers overseeing the elections.
 The President of the United States, Donald Trump, called the president-elect to congratulate him and "the Ukrainian people for a peaceful [and] democratic election."

 A joint letter of congratulations was issued by both Tusk and Jean Claude Juncker, the President of the European Commission.
 The European Union (EU) leaders stated that they hoped Zelenskyy's victory would speed up the implementation of the remaining parts of the EU-Ukraine Association Agreement, including the Deep and Comprehensive Free Trade Area.